Get a free, no obligation personal loan quote with rates as low as 6.99%

 Now that you are aware of what a collection agency can do to you, what is the process of dealing with them like?
 Dealing with these collection agencies can be very intimidating and knowing a bit about what their process looks like can help you become a little more comfortable when working with them.

-Once they are able to make contact with you, they will give you all the information you need, such as who they are and what you owe.
+Once they can make contact with you, they will give you all the information you need, such as who they are and what you owe.
 Next up, it’s time to pay off your debts.
 While we understand it’s not fun to work with these agencies, paying your debts is always the best way to go, because if you don’t, you could potentially face legal action.

 What Should You Do If Your Debt Is Sold To A Collection Agency?